 (a) it is a corporation duly organized and validly existing under the laws of the State of Oregon and has the corporate power and authority to execute, deliver and carry out the terms and provisions of the Guaranty;

+(b) Its execution, delivery and performance of this Guaranty have been and remain duly authorized and do not contravene any provision of its certificate of incorporation, by-laws or any other organizational document or any law, regulation or contractual restriction binding on it or its assets;

-(b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guaranty; and
+(c) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guaranty; and

-(d) this Guarantee constitutes a valid and legally binding agreement of Guarantor, except as the enforceability of this Guarantee may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity.
+(d) this Guaranty constitutes a valid and legally binding agreement of Guarantor, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity.

 4. SETOFFS AND COUNTERCLAIMS.
-Without limiting Guarantor’s own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which or any other affiliate of Guarantor is or may be entitled to arising from or out of the or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of .
+Without limiting Guarantor’s own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which Enron is or may be entitled to arising from or out of the Contract or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Enron and except for defenses waived in the penultimate sentence of Section 2 of this Guaranty, or elsewhere in this Guaranty.

 5. AMENDMENT OF GUARANTY.
-No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed by the parties hereto.
+No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed byGuarantor and Counterparty.

 6. WAIVERS.
-Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against or any other person, or that Counterparty seek enforcement of any performance against or any other person, prior to any action against Guarantor under the terms hereof.
+Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; (c) diligence and (d) any right to require that any action or proceeding be brought against Enron or any other person, or except as expressly hereinabove set forth, to require that Counterparty seek enforcement of any performance against Enron or any other person, prior to any action against Guarantor under the terms hereof.

-Except as to applicable statutes of limitation, no delay of Counterparty in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.
+If at any time payment to Counterparty under the Contract is rescinded or must be otherwise restored or returned by Counterparty to the Enron or Guarantor due to the insolvency, bankruptcy or reorganization of the Enron or Guarantor or otherwise, Guarantor’s obligations hereunder with respect to such payment shall be reinstated (including any time after this Guaranty’s termination or expiration) upon such restoration or return to the Enron or Guarantor being made by Counterparty; provided, however, that the obligation giving rise to Guarantor’s performance under the Guaranty shall have been incurred by the Enron prior to the effective date of the termination or expiration of the Guaranty.
+Except as to applicable statutes of limitation, no delay of Counterparty in the exercise of, or failure to exercise, any rights, remedy or power, or any exercise by Counterparty of any right, remedy or power preclude any other or future exercises of any right, remedy or power hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.
+Each and every right, remedy or power granted to Counterparty under this Guaranty or allowed it by law or by the Contracts or otherwise shall be cumulative and not exclusive of any other, and may be exercised by Counterparty from time to time.